RAidanM/PowerPointSignageScreen/README.md

 The goal of this project is to turn a dedicated PC into a presentation screen using PowerPoint.
 This project was setup to be used on a shared folder network.

-It uses PowerShell, PowerPoint, and optionally a shared folder to modify the fold
+It uses PowerShell, PowerPoint, and optionally a shared folder to modify the folder remotely.

-⭐ FUlly automated
+⭐ Fully automated

 ⭐ Seperate presentations for each day of the week